wasm-signatures/design/README.md

 | `pn` = input part `n` _(one or more sections)_ |
 | `dn` = delimiter `n`                           |

 If a signature covers the entire module (i.e. there is only one part), the delimiter is optional.
 However, its absence prevents additional sections to be added and signed later.

-**Signature section:**
+**Signature data:**

-A signed module starts with a custom section containing:
+The signature data is a concatenation of the following:

 - An identifier representing the version of the specification the module was signed with.
 - An identifier representing the hash function whose output will be signed.
-- Hashes of parts being signed, and their signatures, serialized using nested custom sections as documented in [Appendix 3](#appendix-3).

-That custom section must be the first section of a signed module.
+- A sequence of hashes and their signatures.

 A hash is computed for all the parts to be signed: